 If you are using your insurance, your fee will depend upon your plan and will be subject to your deductible or copay.
 To have us verify your benefits, please visit the new patient resources page and complete the verification form.
 Fees listed here are for self pay clients.
 Counseling fees vary by counselor bases upon services offered, licensure level, and experience.
 You may also learn more about your rights to a Good Faith Estimate under the No Suprises Act here.

 Typically, the following fee structure will apply for self pay clients:

 *Paper and Computerized assessments, neurofeedback, reports, court appearances, consultations, observations, and other services are billed separately.
-Please see our full price sheet available at the front desk for details.
+Please see our full price sheet available at the front desk or online for details.

 You may fill out the intake paperwork located on the New Patient Resources ab and bring this with you to your first session with your insurance card and drivers license.
 If you are seeking services for a minor, we will also need any court paperwork pertaining to your child such as divorce decrees or custody documents that demonstrate the right to seek psychological services.
 If you are seeking counseling or evaluation as part of a court

 Complaints against a therapist may be made through the Texas Behavioral Health Council.
 You may find the online complaint form here.
 Or you may reach them by US Post at George H.W.
 Bush State Office Bldg., 1801 Congress Ave., Ste.
 7.300, Austin, TX 78701 or by phone at (512) 305-7700